ikumen/today-i-learned/posts/til/ttt-with-minimax.md

 }
 ```

-It would be nice to transition from one state to the next (e.g, taking a turn/move), `GameState` would be a good place for that functionality.
+It would be nice to transition from one state to the next (e.g. taking a turn/move), `GameState` would be a good place for that functionality.

 ```javascript
 class GameState {